GTA V: Guide on How to Get Maximum Possible Share For Each Heist

 - Gunman #2 – Pick the cheapest option

-This is the real heist, the one that all the others have been leading to and a payday of epic proportions.
+This is the real heist that all the others have been leading to and a payday of epic proportions.
 You can potentially earn over $41,000,000 per character on this heist.
-Have Taliana pilot the chopper, as she’ll do the job just fine and won’t lead to any major issues during the heist.
-Karim should drive the train because if he flies the helicopter he will crash it.
-For the Gunmen, just go with the cheapest options, as they cannot mess anything up or cost you any money by getting caught or killed.
+Have Taliana pilot the chopper; she’ll do the job just fine and won’t lead to any major issues during the heist.
+Karim should drive the train because if he flies the helicopter, he will crash it.
+For the Gunmen, go with the cheapest options, as they cannot mess anything up or cost you any money by getting caught or killed.

-Option A will earn you roughly $6,000,000 less per character, so it’s definitely best to take Option B if you are looking to make the maximum possible share from this heist.
+Option A will earn you roughly $6,000,000 less per character, so it’s best to take Option B if you want to make the maximum possible share from this heist.

 While there will be some variance in how much money you earn based on performance, the above options will set you up to earn the best possible sum from each heist.
 After that, it all boils down to how well you play through the missions, so don’t be afraid to replay them if something goes very wrong.

 This article includes affiliate links, which may provide small compensation to Gamepur.